The Life and Martyrdom of St. Peter and St. Paul

 Key Themes

-- Faith embodied in action and sacrifice
+- Sacrificial Love: Faith embodied in action for the glory of Christ.

 - Translated by: